konstalop/konstalop/README.md

-### Hi there 👋
+### whoami

-Interested in Cyber security and software engineering, second year student @ JYU
+- Interested in cyber security and software engineering.
+- Currently studying at University of Jyväskylä.